TPLMaps/TPLMapsAndroidSdkSamples/Maps.md

 - Adding markers and different shapes and their interaction events.

 In addition to these automatic operations, you can control the behavior of maps with objects and methods of the API.
-For example, MapController has callback methods that respond to touch gestures on the map.
-You can also set marker icons on your map and add overlays to it, using objects you provide to MapController.
+For example, `MapController` has callback methods that respond to touch gestures on the map.
+You can also set marker icons on your map and add overlays to it, using objects you provide to `MapController`.

 ### MapView

-MapView, a subclass of the Android FrameLayout class, allows you to place a map in an Android View.
+`MapView`, a subclass of the Android `FrameLayout` class, allows you to place a map in an Android View.
 A View represents a rectangular region of the screen, and is a fundamental building block for Android applications and widgets.

-When using the API, users of the MapView class must forward the following activity lifecycle methods to the corresponding methods in the MapView class: `onCreate(), onStart(), onResume(),onPause(), onStop(), onDestroy(), onSaveInstanceState(), and onLowMemory()`.
+When using the API, users of the `MapView` class must forward the following activity lifecycle methods to the corresponding methods in the `MapView` class: `onCreate(), onStart(), onResume(),onPause(), onStop(), onDestroy(), onSaveInstanceState(), and onLowMemory()`.
 The samples project includes the code that demonstrates how to forward the activity lifecycle methods.

 ## Map Mode